 Funding for Clubs

-Funds for the SGA Budget are collected from the Student Activity Fee, which is paid by all full-time students and part-time students living on campus to facilitate student activities.
+Funds for the SGA Budget are collected from the Student Activity Fee to facilitate student activities.
+The Student Activity Fee is charged to all matriculated students, both full and part-time, and also non-matriculated students enrolled in 12 or more credit in a semester.
 The amount of the Student Activity Fee is voted upon annually by the Skidmore College Board of Trustees and is billed through tuition payments.

 Disciplinary Action Regarding Financial Matters